scottgriv/Business-Website/README.md

 ## Project

 Please reference the [GitHub Project](https://github.com/users/scottgriv/projects/10) tab inside this repository to get a good understanding of where I'm currently at with the overall project.

 - Issues and Enhancements will also be tracked there as well.

+## Guidelines for Forking This Project

+If you fork this project, please adhere to the following guidelines:

+- **Rename the Products**: Please change any references to [Your Product Name] to a name of your choosing that does not include the projects referenced on this website.
+- **Change Company Information**: If your fork includes references to [Your Company Name], please replace these with your own information or generic placeholders.
+Do not reference "Night Owl Labs, LLC."
+- **Change the Copyright Information**: Be sure to change the copyright reference to "Night Owl Labs, LLC." in the `footer.js` file.
+- **Change Designs and Logos**: Be sure to change the logos and designs that originally referenced Night Owl Labs.
+- **Change Site Metadata**: Change the website meta data in the `siteMetadata` tree located in the `seo.js` file to fit your company or product.
+- **Change Contact Information**: Change any contact email references to `@nightowllabs.io` or hyperlinks to Night Owl Labs.
+- **Utilize Search in your IDE**: Do a mass search for "Night Owl Labs" and its products to ensure you have removed any references.
+- **Compare Your Website with the Original**: The site is actively being hosted at [nightowllabs.io](https://nightowllabs.io).
+After you deploy your website, check it against the original website to ensure nothing looks similar.
+Your site should be structured the same but be almost completely different content wise.

+This project serves as a great template for a business and/or product page, but it is important to do the work in order to update it and remove the original references to the original company/product/author.

+I did not design this site to be a boilerplate template but I did design it to be dynamic so people can fork it and easily use it for their own purposes - as long as you change the original content and nothing is missed before you deploy it to production.

+These guidelines are in place to prevent confusion between the original project and derivative works.
+We appreciate your cooperation!

 ## Contributing

 Feel free to submit a pull request if you find any issues or have any suggestions on how to improve this project.
 You can also open an issue with the tag "bug" or "enhancement".

 - How to contribute:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/Business-Website`)
 3. Commit your Changes (`git commit -m 'Add new feature'`)